DevKatsOfficial/LinkedIn-Expert-System/README.md

 For server side

 ```
-config->there are there files change the db connection
+config->there are there files change the db connection string

 ```